Xxtractz/minishelljava/README.md

 # minishelljava
-Recreating terminal in Java inspiredcodecrafters
+Recreating terminal in Java inspired by codecrafters using Spring Shell